zoho/zcrm-php-sdk/README.md

 Accessing record properties
 ---------------------------
-Since record properties are dynamic across modules, only the fields like createdTime, createBy, owner etc, are given as ZCRMRecord’s default properties.
+Since record properties are dynamic across modules, we have only given the common fields like createdTime, createdBy, owner etc, as ZCRMRecord’s default members.
 All other record properties are available as a map in ZCRMRecord object.

-To access the individual field values of a record, use the getter and setter functions available.
+To access the individual field values of a record, use the getter and setter methods available.
+These methods only support API names.

+>To get a field value, use record.getFieldValue(field_api_name);

+>To set a field value, use record.setFieldValue(field_api_name, new_value);

 The keys of the record properties map are the API names of the module’s fields.
+They are available in your CRM,

-All fields API names of all modules are available under Setup → Marketplace → APIs → CRM API → API Names.
+Setup → Developer Space → APIs → CRM API → API Names.

-To get a field value, use $record → getFieldValue($fieldAPIName);
-To set a field value, use $record → setFieldValue($fieldAPIName, $newValue);
-While setting a field value, make sure that the set value is of the apt data type of the field to which you are going to set it.
+While setting a field value, please make sure of that the set value is of the data type of the field to which you are going to set it.

 Response Handling
 -----------------
-`APIResponse` and `BulkAPIResponse` are wrapper objects for Zoho CRM APIs’ responses.
-All API calling functions would return one of these two objects.

-DownloadFile and downloadPhoto returns `FileAPIResponse` instead of APIResponse.
-A function which seeks a single entity would return an APIResponse, and a function which seeks a list of entities would return a BulkAPIResponse object.
+A method seeking a single entity would return APIResponse object, whereas a method seeking a list of entities would return BulkAPIResponse object.

+`APIResponse.getData()` would return a single Zoho CRM entity object.
+Use the function getData() to get the entity data from the response wrapper objects for APIResponse. (ex: ZCRMRecord, ZCRMModule, ZCRMField, etc..).
+For example: a single record/field/module information.

-Use the `getData()` function to get the entity data alone from the response wrapper objects.
+`BulkAPIResponse.getData()` would return an array of Zoho CRM entity objects (ex: ZCRMRecord, ZCRMModule, ZCRMField, etc..).
+Use the function `getData()` to get the entity data from the response wrapper objects for BulkAPIResponse.
+For example: a multiple records/fields/modules information.
-`APIResponse → getData()` would return a single Zoho CRM entity object, whereas `BulkAPIResponse → getData()`` would return a list of Zoho CRM entity objects.
-Other than data, these response wrapper objects have the following properties:

-`ResponseHeaders` - remaining API counts for the present day/window and time elapsed for the present window reset.
+`FileAPIResponse` will be returned for file download APIs to download a photo or an attachment from a record or note such as record.downloadPhoto(), record.downloadAttachment() etc. FileAPIResponse has two defined methods namely FileAPIResponse.getFileName() which returns the name of the file that is downloaded and FileAPIResponse.getFileContent() that gives the file content as String.

 `ResponseInfo` - any other information, if provided by the API, in addition to the actual data.

+>response.getInfo()

-`Array of EntityResponse(s)` - status of individual entities in a bulk API.
+`List<EntityResponse>` - status of individual entities in a bulk API.
 For example: an insert records API may partially fail because of a few records.
-This array gives the individual records’ creation status.
+This dictionary gives the individual records’ creation status.
+It is available through:

+>response.getEntityResponses()

 Exceptions
 ----------